ryelle/Meetup-Widgets/readme.txt

 == Screenshots ==

-1. Example of the single event detail widget, shows title, date, an excerpt of the description, number of currently-rsvp'd attendees, a link to RSVP (through OAuth if configured), and the location (linking to a google map).
+1. Example of the single event detail widget, shows title, date, an excerpt of the description, number of currently-rsvp'd attendees, a link to RSVP, and the location (linking to a google map).
 2. Example of the upcoming event list widget.
 Lists a set number of events from the group you specify, title & date.

 == Upgrade Notice ==

+= 3.0.0 =

+* Removal of OAuth

 = 2.2.1 =